ietf-gitwg/using-github/draft-ietf-git-using-github.md

 {{RFC2418}}).

 As a more involved process, adopting this mode can require changes in policies as documents become more mature.
-It is possible to use a different process for each active document in the same Working Group.
-Working Group chairs MUST ensure that the process that applies to different documents is clear, which includes both maintaining clear documentation about policies that relate to each document and providing suitable advance notice of changes to policies on the Working Group mailing list.
+It is possible to use different processes for different documents in the Working Group.

 Working Group chairs SHOULD confirm that the Working Group has consensus to adopt any process.
 In particular, the introduction of a more tightly-controlled